MaryamRamezaniGithub/Travel-Accommodation-Prediction/README.md

-Goal :The goal of the project is to predict the accommodation type for a trip based on various traveler and trip features.
+Goal : The goal of the project is to predict the accommodation type for a trip based on various traveler and trip features.

 ## Introduction